Premium Report - Revenue Recognition

 Revenue Recognition reports are used for financial reports in accrual based accounting.

 This article assumes you have a basic understanding of Revenue Recognition.
-You may want to refer to our other article, which covers what constitutes unrecognized revenue as part of our Unrecognized Revenue reports.
+You may want to refer to our other article

 For businesses that operate under this system, it's important to know what constitutes revenue.